 Key Message: Women are entitled to the same general protection, without discrimination, as men during conflict.
-Women are also entitled to special protection, which takes into account their specific needs.
-However, more has to be done.
-In time of war, women are often left to take care of children and other dependents and under extremely difficult circumstances.
-They are exposed to the risk of sexual violence and abuse by weapon-bearers and criminal groups.
-IHL has been criticized for not providing sufficient protection against this risk.
-The term conflict-related sexual violence is not used in IHL.
+In addition, women are also entitled to special protection, which takes into account their specific needs.
+However, more needs to be done for women.
+In time of war, women are often left to take care of children and other dependents on their own and under extremely difficult circumstances.
+In addition, they are particularly exposed to the risk of sexual violence and abuse by weapon-bearers or organized criminal groups.
+IHL has been criticized for not providing sufficient protection against this risk, and the term conflict-related sexual violence is not used in IHL.

-The fourth Geneva Convention of 1949, their Additional Protocols of 1977 and customary rules of IHL prohibit rape and other forms of sexual violence in times of armed conflict.
+However, the fourth Geneva Convention of 1949, their Additional Protocols of 1977 and customary rules of IHL prohibit rape and other forms of sexual violence in times of armed conflict.
 This rule is a norm of customary international law and binding on all.
 The prohibition of rape and other forms of sexual violence may also be covered by the prohibition against cruel treatment and torture.
 Rape was already expressly prohibited in the Lieber Code of 1863, which outlawed all wanton violence committed against persons in the invaded country, including rape.

 IHL also requires that women must be especially protected against any attack on their honour, in particular against rape, enforced prostitution, or any form of indecent assault.
 Moreover, the cases of pregnant women and mothers having dependent infants who are arrested detained or interned for reasons related to the armed conflict must be reviewed with the utmost priority.
 Also, to the maximum extent feasible, the death penalty should not be imposed, and may in any case not be carried out, on such women.